supa2/Automaton/Automaton-Factory-class.md

 ### int msgSendClass( const char label[], int msg ) ###

-Sends a message to the machine(s) with class label 'label' attached to this factory.
+Sends a message to the machine(s) with the specified class label attached to this factory.
 Returns number of matching machines found.

 ```c++
 Machine * led1, led2, led3;